Choral

 -

-This male a cappella ensemble was created in 2001 and quickly became a sought-after performing group on campus and throughout the Holland community.
-With oversight from the Director of Choral Activities, the day-to-day running of 12th Street Harmony is self-directed by members within the group.
-Recently, they appeared on the local news channel WZZM 13.
-Watch the broadcast.
+This male a capella ensemble was created in 2001.
+With oversight from the director of choral activities, the day-to-day running of 12th Street Harmony is self-directed by members within the group.
+They perform both on and off campus.

 CONTACT